Skip to content

 • core schema relationship and property definitions

-Those concerns belong in the query engine design spec, schema DSL, and distributed query concept documents.
+Those concerns belong in the storage-grounded architecture, schema TDL, and distributed query concept documents.